Marcel Defence

 Fate: Captured, deported to Germany, executed

-Marcel Eusèbe Defence was born in 1920 and grew up in Glasgow.
+Marcel Eusèbe Defence was born on 4 November 1920 in London, and grew up in Glasgow.
 The son of a French father and a Belgian mother, he attended a local boys' school and finished his education at a French college in Epernay.
-Moving to England, he took up an apprenticeship with the Austin Motor Company but decided to join the Territorials in April 1939; after the outbreak of war he went on to serve with the Royal Army Service Corps in France, during which he suffered a serious injury in a motor cycle accident, losing a knee cap.
-In May 1942 he joined the Intelligence Corps, and in September was recruited by F Section.
+Moving to England, he took up an apprenticeship with the Austin Motor Company but decided to join the Territorials in April 1939.
+After the outbreak of war he went on to serve with the Royal Army Service Corps in France, during which he suffered a serious injury in a motor cycle accident, losing a knee cap.
+In May 1942 he joined the Intelligence Corps, and in September was recruited by SOE's French (or F) Section.

-The organiser of SCIENTIST, Claude de Baissac, had been working with a Resistance leader named André Grandclément, whose OCM movement was receiving large quantities of SOE's arms and supplies.
-De Baissac had also supported a sub-network in Paris managed by Grandclément's OCM comrade Marc O'Neill (a Frenchman, despite his Irish surname), and in early August Defence was sent to work for him.
-This was an especially dangerous assignment, since F Section's PROSPER circuit had collapsed in Paris two months earlier, and some of O'Neill's contacts had been connected with both organisations.
+The organiser of SCIENTIST, Claude de Baissac, was rapidly extending his influence along the Atlantic seaboard of France but had also begun a sub‐network in Paris under Marc O'Neill (a Frenchman, despite his Irish surname), and in early August Defence was sent to work for him.
+This was an especially dangerous assignment, since the Francis Suttill's huge PROSPER network had collapsed in Paris two months earlier, and some of O'Neill's contacts had been connected with both organisations.

-In September Grandclément travelled to meet O'Neill but was arrested just a few hours before their rendezvous.
-The Gestapo managed to persuade him to work against the Resistance, and Defence and O'Neill were forced to relocate, Defence returning to Bordeaux.
-Later that week Grandclément met Defence and Roger Landes to declare his intentions, and although Landes threatened to kill him, he walked away unscathed.
-Grandclément's subsequent collaboration with the Germans rapidly led to the demise of SCIENTIST, and its agents had little choice but to return to England.
+In September one of de Baissac's contacts, André Grandclément, travelled to meet O'Neill but was arrested just a few hours before their rendezvous.
+The Gestapo persuaded Grandclément to work against the Resistance, and Defence was forced to flee back to Bordeaux.
+Later that week Grandclément met Defence and Roger Landes to declare his intentions, and although Landes pointed a gun to his head, he let the traitor walk away unscathed.
+Grandclément's subsequent collaboration with the Germans rapidly led to the demise of SCIENTIST, and de Baissac and his agents had little choice but to return to England.
 After an unsuccesful attempt to enter Spain, Defence eventually crossed the Channel and arrived back in London in January 1944.

-In March he volunteered for a second mission, to establish the SATIRIST circuit north of Paris.
-Parachuting with SATIRIST's organiser Octave Simon, they had expected to be met by a reception committee arranged by Francis Garel's BUTLER circuit, but instead they were dropped straight into the waiting arms of the Gestapo, victims of a 'radio game': Garel and his wireless operator had been captured six months earlier, and the Germans had been operating BUTLER's captured wireless sets to dupe F Section into sending more agents and supplies.
+In March he volunteered for a second mission, to establish the SATIRIST network, north of Paris.
+Parachuting with SATIRIST's organiser Octave Simon, they had expected to be met by a reception committee arranged by Francis Garel's BUTLER network, but instead they were dropped straight to a team of waiting Gestapo agents.
+They were victims of a 'radio game': Garel and his wireless operator had been captured six months earlier, and the Germans had cleverly used their codes and wireless sets to keep in contact with London, fooling SOE into sending more agents and supplies.